Connect me to:

 The entrance is up a few steps, and one walks in passing four bar stools; so clearly, though Halal they do serve alcoholic beverages.
 All we saw were California wines next to the bar.
 This restaurant serves a fantastic Mango Lassi to go with dishes such as Beef Manchurian, Lamb Chili, and Vegetable Hakka Noodles.
 They were very Indian and very spicy, and we enjoyed them and some Cheese Pakora.
 The meat dishes came in lots of gravy.
 And, only the noodles bent to Chinese tastes and looks.
 This Chinese-Indian restaurant was the least Chinese of the ones mentioned.
 We told the waiter about the Chinese-Indian restaurants we had been to, and he advised of another called Chinese Oasis which he thought was probably in the College Point section of Queens.
 We and the telephone company have yet to find it.
 Some Chinese friends say they have heard of it, but they can not locate it, either.

 The same waiter asked if we knew of the other TALK OF THE TOWN in Edison New Jersey, but he did not have its address, nor did he know where MING is; it is another Chinese-Indian restaurant in Edison, New Jersey.
-They are on our list and we hope to find them and stil others, too.
-If you know of other Chinese-Indian restaurants send their addresses and if you ate there, do advise about their food.
+They are on our list and we hope to find them and still others, too.
+If you know of other Chinese-Indian restaurants send their addresses and if you ate at one, please advise us about their food.

 Flavor and Fortune is a magazine of:|